 CDC’s Division of Global Health Protection: The Division of Global Health Protection works with partner countries to help build core public health capacities that are needed to identify and contain outbreaks before they reach the United States.

-U.S. Agency for International Development: USAID Administrator Mark Green called the Global Health Security Strategy a critical piece of building resilience against diseases like Ebola that “jeopardize the health, security, and prosperity of all countries, including the United States.”
-USAID’s global health and development programs make it less likely for diseases like Ebola to spread rapidly – and make it easier to respond if they do.
+U.S. Agency for International Development: USAID’s global health and development programs make it less likely for diseases like COVID-19 or Ebola to spread rapidly – and make it easier to respond if they do.

 - In 2014, the Ebola outbreak was projected to spread to as many as 550,000 people and cost more than $32 billion.
 This worst-case scenario was avoided due to America’s swift whole-of-government response, as USAID, the State Department, and the CDC provided immediate assistance and helped stabilize communities.
 However, USAID has faced unique challenges in tackling the ongoing Ebola epidemic in the DRC – which is now the second most deadly in history – as over 100 armed groups are active at the outbreak’s epicenter, and health care workers have been unable to reach and treat those in need.

 - Through its PREDICT program, USAID invested $207 million in training and helping developing countries detect and monitor animal viruses that have the potential of spreading to humans, between 2009 and 2019.
 The program collected over 140,000 biological samples from animals and discovered more than 1,000 new viruses between 2009 and 2019.
 In 2019, the program was not renewed for an additional five-year funding cycle.